redmedical/hvstr/.github/CONTRIBUTING.md

 ## Do you have questions about the source code?
-* Ask any question about how to use HVSTR on our Gitter Channel.
+* Ask any question about how to use hvstr on our Gitter Channel.